-20.7 The Protection of Personal Information Act, No. 4 of 2013 ("POPI") will regulate the retention of personal information when it becomes active:
+19.6The Protection of Personal Information Act, No. 4 of 2013 ("POPI") will regulate the retention of personal information when it becomes active:

-Sections Item Retention period Sections 9 to 18 Gender, sex, marital status, age, culture, language, birth, education, financial, employment history, identifying number, symbol, e- mail address, physical address, telephone number, location, online identifier, personal opinions, views, preferences, private correspondence, views or opinions about a person, or the name of the person if the name appears next to other personal information or if the name itself would reveal personal information about the person.
-Do not collect or retain unless the person have been given notice and consent obtained.
-Exceptionsapply.
-Personal information may not be retained for longer than agreed with the person, unless the retention of the record is required by a law.
-(This principle is applicable to all items in this table.
-The retention of items that follow is expressly prohibited unless exceptions apply.)
-Sections 6, 34 to 37 Children's information Destroy unless, exceptions apply e.g. establishment or protection of a right of the child.
+Sections Item Retention period Sections 9 to 18 Gender, sex, marital status, age, culture, language, birth, education financial, employment history, identifying number, symbol, e- mail address, physical address, telephone number, location, online identifier, personal opinions, views, preferences, private correspondence, views or opinions about a person, or the name of the person if the name appears next to other personal information or if the name itself would reveal personal information about the person. been given notice and consent obtained.
+Exceptions apply.
+Personal information may not be retained for longer than agreed with the person unless the retention of the Sections 6, 34 to 37 Children's information Destroy unless, exceptions apply e.g. establishment or protection of a right ofthe child.
 Sections 6 & 28 Religious or philosophical beliefs Destroy unless, exceptions apply e.g. to protect the spiritual welfare of a community.
 Sections 6 & 29 Race or ethnic origin Destroy unless, exceptions apply e.g. protection from unfair discrimination or promoting the advancement o fpersons.